-RETIREMENT BENEFIT OPTIONS
+RETIREMENT BENEFIT OPTIONS:

-Defined Benefit Scheme Preserved Benefits
+Take a deeper dive into Defined Benefit Scheme Preserved Benefits

 If you’re a member of an occupational pension scheme and leaving service, the Pensions Act provides that trustees of that scheme must provide certain information to you within 2 months of leaving service, including: